-Personal Academic Tutor will also normally act as the students' Academic Assessor.
-Students will be allocated a different Personal Academic Tutor/Academic Assessor for each year (Part).
-The Personal Academic Tutor/Academic Assessor will be a member of the academic staff who is also a Registered Nurse and a member of the module team for each year of study.
+Nursing Associate apprentices will have a named Personal Academic Tutor for the whole of the programme.
+Personal Academic Tutor will also normally act as the students' Academic Assessor in either year one or year two.
+Students will be allocated a different Academic Assessor for each year (Part).
+The Personal Academic Tutor and Academic Assessor will be members of the academic staff who are also a Registered Nurse.

 Personal Academic Tutors will act as the first point of contact for nursing associate students (apprentices) experiencing problems or concerns arising while at university, offering signposting to wider University support services.
-They promote the academic and professional development for their students (apprentices) and provide the official University reference for their students (apprentices).
-Students are advised to maintain regular contact with their Personal Academic Tutor, with email being the communication tool of choice.
+They promote the academic and professional development for their apprentices and provide the official University reference for their apprentices.
+Apprentices are advised to maintain regular contact with their Personal Academic Tutor, with email being the communication tool of choice.

-While it is unlikely, students can request a change of Personal Academic Tutor/Academic Assessor (or vice versa), This is usually possible by the completing a 'change of tutor' form, available on Blackboard, which is forwarded to the Course Lead, at whose discretion the change may be permitted.
+While it is unlikely, apprentices can request a change of Personal Academic Tutor (or vice versa), This is usually possible by the completing a 'change of tutor' form, available on Blackboard, which is forwarded to the Course Lead, at whose discretion the change may be permitted.